-On-board Data Logging This indicates whether there is space remaining on-board to store flight receiver is currently able to compute position information.
+GPS Locked For a TeleMetrum or TeleMega device, this indicates whether the GPS receiver is currently able to compute position information.
 GPS requires at least 4 satellites to compute an accurate position.

-GPS Locked For a TeleMetrum or TeleMega device, this indicates whether the GPS has reported at least 10 consecutive positions without losing lock.
+GPS Ready For a TeleMetrum or TeleMega device, this indicates whether GPS has reported at least 10 consecutive positions without losing lock.
 This ensures that the GPS receiver has reliable reception from the satellites.